nickrusso42518/narc/README.md

      firewall for a given simulation.

 ## Other Options
-To improve usability, the tool offers some minor options.
+To improve usability, the tool offers some command-line options:

-To reduce the output generated, users may opt to only see the failures.
+  * To reduce the output generated, users may opt to only see the failures.
 Use `-f` or `--failonly` to apply this filter, which is handy on large `check` lists.
 Note that this affects the terse, CSV, and JSON formats.
+  * Some users prefer to see status updates as the script runs.
+Use `-s` or `--status` to enable logging to `stdout` in the following format:
+    {hostname}@{utc_timestamp}: {msg}

+Here are some example outputs to demonstrate these options.

 ```
-$ python runbook.py
+$ python runbook.py && cat outputs/result.txt
 ASAV1        DNS OUTBOUND             -> FAIL
 ASAV1        HTTPS OUTBOUND           -> PASS
 ASAV1        SSH INBOUND              -> PASS